keirkeenan/keirkeenan/README.md

 [![](https://img.shields.io/badge/LinkedIn-blue)](https://www.linkedin.com/in/keirk/)

 ## About
-My background is in creating full-stack applications in Python, and creating client-server applications in C. I'm currently working on a mobile app using react native, firebase, and solidity.
+I have experience creating full-stack applications in Python, and creating client-server applications in C. I'm currently working on a mobile app using react native, firebase, and solidity.

 | | | | |
 |:--:|:--:|:--:|:--:|